-With about 10% of cases, type 1 is the rarest variant: Here, antibodies against the Goodpasture antigen of the basement membrane are formed.
-Since this antigen is also a part of the alveolar basement membrane, severe damage to the kidney and lungs with hemoptysis is the consequence.
+Presenting in about 10% of cases, type 1 is the rarest variant: here, antibodies against the Goodpasture antigen of the basement membrane are formed.
+Since this antigen is also a part of the alveolar basement membrane, severe damage to the kidney and lungs with hemoptysis can be seen.
 This disease frequently affects young males.

-With about 50% of cases, type 3 is the most common type: Here, ANCA-associated vasculitides are the cause.
+With about 50% of cases, type 3 is the most common type: here, ANCA-associated vasculitides are the cause.
 Histologically, there are no accumulations.
 The antibodies are directed against enzymes (e.g., myeloperoxidase for pANCA or antiprotease 3 for cANCA).
-This antibody production is precipitated, for instance, by a granulomatosis with polyangiitis (Wegener’s disease) or by a microscopic polyangiitis.
+This antibody production is precipitated, for instance, by granulomatosis with polyangiitis (Wegener’s disease) or by microscopic polyangiitis.
 Another possible cause is Churg-Strauss disease.

 Clinical Manifestation and Diagnosis of RPGN

 The diseased individuals are exhausted and pale.
-Often, hypertension can be noticed.
-A strong proteinuria with the corresponding symptoms (see below) can develop; in most cases, however, nephritic sediment can be found.
+Often, hypertension can occur.
+Strong proteinuria with the corresponding symptoms (see below) can develop; in most cases, however, nephritic sediment can be found.
 Pulmonary symptoms have to be taken into account.
-Kidney biopsy should be done if this disease is suspected.
+A kidney biopsy should be performed if this disease is suspected.
 Histologically, there is an extracapillary, proliferative inflammatory reaction with Demilune formation of the glomeruli.

 Treatment of RPGN

 Treatment is based on the underlying cause and the severity of the disease.
-Standard treatments include glucocorticoids in high dosages (1g/day i.v.) and cyclophosphamide.
-For treating Goodpasture syndrome, plasmapheresis can additionally be used over the course of 2 – 3 weeks in order to eliminate the antibodies.
-After the treatment with glucocorticoids and cyclophosphamide has been tapered off, aftercare consists in the administration of azathioprine for 6 – 12 months.
-Type 2 and type 3 RPGN have to be treated longer and with more regularity because they tend to recur.
+Standard treatments include glucocorticoids in high dosages (1 g/day i.v.) and cyclophosphamide.
+For Goodpasture syndrome, plasmapheresis can additionally be used over the course of 2 – 3 weeks in order to eliminate the antibodies.
+After the treatment with glucocorticoids and cyclophosphamide has been tapered off, aftercare consists of the administration of azathioprine for 6 – 12 months.
+Type 2 and type 3 RPGN have to be treated longer and with more regularity, because they tend to recur.

 If treatment is provided early and correctly, renal function can be improved and recovered.